-On arrival your baggage may also be inspected by a Department of Agriculture and Water Resources biosecurity officer, including by x–ray or detector dog.
+On arrival your baggage may also be inspected by a biosecurity officer, including by X–ray or detector dog.
 If you fail to declare or dispose of any biosecurity risk goods, or make a false declaration on the IPC, you:

 - will be caught

 - may be subject to civil penalties

 - may be prosecuted, fined more than A$420,000 and imprisoned for up to 10 years and get a criminal record.

 You will not be penalised under the Biosecurity Act 2015 if all goods are declared, even if they are not allowed into Australia.

 What happens to goods you declare?

 Goods will be inspected by a biosecurity officer who will determine the level of biosecurity risk associated with the goods.
 You may be required to provide information or documents to enable the biosecurity officer to determine the risk.
 In many cases goods you declare will be of low risk and will be returned to you after inspection.
 However, goods that may present an unacceptable level of biosecurity risk will be managed in accordance with the Biosecurity Act 2015.
 At any time during the inspection process you may voluntarily dispose of the goods in a bin at the terminal.

 - pay for the goods to be treated to reduce the biosecurity risk (for example fumigation, irradiation)